TeachBooks/mirror_computational_modelling/book/dynamics/time_steppers.md

 2\beta \geq \gamma \geq \frac12
 $$

-It is **second order accurate** for $\gamma=\frac12$, and first order accurate for all other values of $\gamma$, i.e. with $\gamma\neq\frac12$, the time discretization error is of the order $O(\Delta t)$.
+It is **second order accurate** for $\gamma=\frac12$, and first order accurate for all other values of $\gamma$.

 It is possible to introduce **damping** with the Newmark parameters, as an alternative to working with a nonzero $\bC$-matrix.
 Given the uncertainty around appropriate values for $\bC$, avoiding its construction altogether is appealing.
-By setting $\gamma>\frac12$, numerical damping is introduced, which can be helpful to filter out unphysical oscillations from the computational repsonse.
+By setting $\gamma>\frac12$, numerical damping is introduced, which can be helpful to filter out unphysical oscillations from the computational response.
 The degree of numerical damping can be controlled through the choice for $\gamma$.
-However, introducing any numerical damping does come at a price in accuracy, becuase the order of the time-discretization error becomes $O(\Delta t)$.
+However, introducing any numerical damping does come at a price in accuracy, because the order of the time-discretization error becomes $O(\Delta t)$.

 ## Generalized-$\alpha$ method